 Consultant, Division of Surgical Oncology (Neurosurgery), National University Cancer Institute, Singapore (NCIS)

-Asst Prof Vincent Nga is currently a Consultant with the Division of Neurosurgery, National University Health System.
-He received his medical degree from the National University of Singapore in 2007.
-He underwent basic General Surgical training and then advanced Neurosurgical training at the National University Hospital of Singapore.
+Dr Teo Kejia is currently a Consultant with the Division of Neurosurgery, National University Hospital.
+He received his medical degree from the National University of Singapore in 2006.
+He was trained in General Surgery and received his advanced surgical training in Neurosurgery in National University Hospital.

 Education and Fellowships